USA

 The number of separate slots for batteries provided in the design of the charger.

-The more such slots, the more batteries can be charged in the device at a time; "Multi-charge" models ( charges for 4 batteries or more) will be especially useful in cases where you have to intensively use a large number of batteries.
-On the other hand, this feature significantly affects the dimensions, weight and cost of the "charger".
-However, it is not so significant, so there are less models for 1 battery or 2 batteries and they can be rather characterized as a tourist option.
+The more such slots, the more batteries can be charged in the device at a time; “multi-charge” models ( charges for 4 batteries or more) will be especially useful in cases where you have to intensively use a large number of batteries.
+On the other hand, this feature significantly affects the dimensions, weight and cost of the “charger”.
+However, it is not so significant, therefore there are models with 1 battery or 2 batteries less and they can be characterized as a tourist option.

 Supported types